-[apply if relevant]: Due to [explain reasoning for the decision] I consider it appropriate to remove the restrictions that have been placed on your access with our organisation, effective immediately.
-You may contact our organisation using any of our normal servicing options.
+[apply if relevant]: Due to [explain reasoning for the decision] I consider it appropriate to remove the restrictions that have been placed on your access with Council, effective immediately.
+You may contact Council using any of our normal servicing options.